golanpiyush/SilkPlayer/README.md

 ---

 ## 🔮 Planned Features (Inspired by YouTube Premium)
+- 🤏 **Mini-Player** - implemented but turned off to save constrains/app the is doing to much work at its thread if off.

 - 📤 **Picture-in-Picture (PiP)** Mode
 - 📌 **Continue Watching** – Resume where you left off